 - The IB Diploma requires the study of a second language in both the junior and senior years emphasizing linguistic skills and increased cultural understanding.

-- IB courses provide multiple assessment types in which students are assessed in practical applications such as fieldwork, lab experiments, literary performances, mathematical investigations, presentations, reflections and formal exams.
+- IB courses provide multiple assessment types to give a more accurate depiction of student learning.
+Students are assessed in practical applications such as fieldwork, lab experiments, literary performances, mathematical investigations, presentations, reflections, and formal exams.

-- Group 1: Language Literature HL, Literature and Performance SL
+- Group 1: Literature HL and Literature and Performance SL

-- Group 3: Individuals and Societies: History – The Americas Route HL
+- Group 3: History (The Americas Route) HL

 - Group 4: Chemistry SL/HL